How to Use the Rule of 72 to double my money

-How long does it take to double my money?
+How long does it take to improve your financial outlook and reach your financial goals?

 The “Rule of 72” states that the amount of time required to double my money can be estimated by dividing the number 72 by the annual rate of return of my investments.